amozalev/ansible-fabric-deploy/README.md

-# ansible-java-deploy
+# ansible-fabric-deploy
 Generates ssh keys for remote host and installs a set of packages (git, java, Russian locale, nano, postgresql, tomcat, vsftpd, list of essential packages, rabbitmq and mobile_connector for the odgassist software).
+## Requirements
+Check that fabric and ansible are installed on your local machine.
 ## Usage
-1. Download.
+0. Download ansible-fabric-deploy.
-0. Navigate into the ansible-java-deploy directory.
+0. Navigate into the "ansible-fabric-deploy" directory.
 0. Fill variables in fabric.py like on example:
     ```
     env.guest_user = 'ubuntu'     # Remote user